What should I watch for?

 If you experience any of the following, contact your health care provider: eye irritation; rash; severe or continuing diarrhea, nausea, decreased appetite, or vomiting; or if your breathing gets worse or you develop shortness of breath or cough.

 Do not become pregnant while taking this medicine or for 2 weeks after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
 There is a potential for serious side effects to an unborn child.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 2 weeks after the last dose.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.